debops/debops/docs/ansible/roles/tcpwrappers/defaults-detailed.rst

 ``accept_any``
   Optional, boolean.
-If not specified or ``True``, without a specific client list the service that is being configured will acceppt connections from all hosts (``ALL``).
+If not specified or ``True``, without a specific client list the service that is being configured will accept connections from all hosts (``ALL``).
 If specified and ``False``, connections won't be allowed unless a list of clients is specified and not empty.